Risk Factors for Developing Lymphoma

 Some studies have suggested that being overweight or obese may increase your risk of non-Hodgkin lymphoma.

-Source: American Cancer Society - Non-Hodgkin Lymphoma.
+Source: American Cancer Society - What are the risk factors for non-Hodgkin lymphoma?

-Risk Factors for Hodkgin Lymphoma
+Risk factors for Hodkgin Lymphoma

 - Epstein-Barr virus infection/mononucleosis